In general, food takes 24 to 72 hours to move through your digestive tract. The exact time depends on the amount and types of foods you’ve eaten.

 Acids in your stomach break down the food even more.
 This produces a mushy mixture of gastric juices and partially digested food, called chyme.
 This mixture moves on to your small intestine.

-The large intestine absorbs any leftover nutrients from the food.
+The large intestine absorbs any remaining water and leftover nutrients from the food.
 The rest becomes solid waste, called stool.

 Your rectum stores stool until you’re ready to have a bowel movement.